 Studies show nature helps regulate the nervous system.
 Vitamin D and endorphins from exercise can also balance chemicals in the brain, reducing anxiety.

-Treat Anxiety at Red Oak Recovery®
+Learn How to Avoid Your Anxiety Triggers at Red Oak Recovery®

-If you or a young man in your life needs help to treat anxiety, Red Oak Recovery® is here for you.
-Our dual diagnosis program helps young men build resilience and create balance in their lives.
+If you or a man in your life needs help to treat anxiety, Red Oak Recovery® is here for you.
+Our dual diagnosis program helps men build resilience and create balance in their lives.
 With a focus on wilderness therapy, the men at Red Oak Recovery® begin their healing journeys in North Carolina’s Appalachian region.
 Call us at 866.457.7590 today to learn about reducing anxiety with wilderness therapy.